 - References

-- If the main big-picture question is simply whether the hair can return, start with Will My Hair Grow Back?
+- If the big-picture question is whether the hair can return, start with Will My Hair Grow Back?
 Hair Loss Recovery Guide.

 - If the real question is whether shedding is actually improving, use How Do I Know If My Shedding Is Improving?.